Caravaggio: Death

 Caravaggio had a fever at the time of his death, and what killed him was a matter of controversy and rumour at the time and has been a matter of historical debate and study since.
 Contemporary rumours held that either the Tomassoni family or the Knights had him killed in revenge.
 Traditionally historians have long thought he died of syphilis.
 Some have said he had malaria, or possibly brucellosis from unpasteurised dairy.
 Some scholars have argued that Caravaggio was actually attacked and killed by the same "enemies" that had been pursuing him since he fled Malta, possibly Wignacourt or factions of the Knights.

-Caravaggio's remains were buried in Porto Ercole's San Sebastiano cemetery, which closed in 1956, and then moved to St. Erasmus cemetery, where, in 2010, archaeologists conducted a year-long investigation of remains found in three crypts and after using DNA, carbon dating, and other methods.
-They believe with a high degree of confidence that they have identified those of Caravaggio.
-Initial tests suggested Caravaggio might have died of lead poisoning—paints used at the time contained high amounts of lead salts, and Caravaggio is known to have indulged in violent behavior, as caused by lead poisoning.
-Later research concluded he died as the result of a wound sustained in a brawl in Naples, specifically from sepsis caused by Staphylococcus aureus.
+Caravaggio was buried in the San Sebastiano cemetery of Porto Ercole (in Grosseto) and the remains were moved to the St. Erasmus cemetery when the former closed in 1956.
+In 2010, archaeologists conducted a year-long investigation of remains found in three crypts and, after using DNA, carbon dating and other methods, declared that they believe with a high degree of confidence that they have identified them to be Caravaggio's.
+Initial tests suggested Caravaggio might have died of lead poisoning – paints used at the time contained high amounts of lead salts – and Caravaggio is known to have indulged in violent behavior, such as is caused by lead poisoning.
+Later research published in 2018 concluded he died as the result of a wound sustained in a brawl in Naples, specifically from sepsis caused by Staphylococcus aureus.

 Vatican documents released in 2002 support the theory that the wealthy Tomassoni family had him hunted down and killed as a vendetta for Caravaggio's murder of gangster Ranuccio Tomassoni, in a botched attempt at castration after a duel over the affections of model Fillide Melandroni.